navaneethkrishnan2000/navaneethkrishnan2000/README.md

 **Software Developer | Java | Spring Boot | Microservices | REST APIs | ReactJS | MySQL**

-I am a **Software Engineer** passionate about building scalable backend systems and seamless user experiences.
+I am a **Software Engineer** passionate about building scalable backend systems and seamless user experiences, and exploring new technologies.
 Experienced in designing and developing **scalable and maintainable backend systems** while ensuring high performance and reliability.
 Skilled in **database design, event-driven architecture, and integrating third-party services**.
 Adept at **cross-functional collaboration, clean code practices, and continuous improvement**.
+Open to collaborating on innovative projects, open-source contributions, and impactful products.

 ---